Product

 How to Calculate New MRR

-Note that I’m not counting any setup fees or additional one-time costs that make up Total Contract Value (TCV) – I’m only considering Monthly Recurring Revenue coming from the new customers.
+Note that I’m not counting any setup fees or additional one-time costs that makeup Total Contract Value (TCV) – I’m only considering Monthly Recurring Revenue coming from the new customers.

 New MRR is a great way to check your Customer Acquisition Cost (CAC).
 If you’ve got an acquisition cost that’s higher than your New MRR, you might want to consider adjusting your marketing budget so that your acquisitions don’t eat into your profit.

-Using New MRR to understand New Net MRR
+Using New MRR to Understand New Net MRR

 New Net MRR uses several types of MRR to determine whether you lost more revenue than you gained within a month’s time.